-Packed with healthy fats, vitamin E, iron, potassium and zinc, avocados offer lots of nutritional value in each creamy, decadent-tasting serving.
-There are two types of avocados abundant in the U.S.: California avocados, which have skin that ranges from dark green to black and a highly rich inner flesh, and Florida avocados, which have bright green skin and a slightly less rich-tasting flesh.
-Both types are high in fat, but they also contain smaller amounts of carbohydrates and protein.
+A good source of healthy fats, fiber, folate, vitamin K, pantothenic acid, copper, and antioxidants, avocados offer plenty of nutritional value in each creamy, decadent serving.
+There are a number of different types of avocados, but Hass avocados are the most abundant in the U.S. These fruits have pebbly skin that ranges from dark green to black and a highly rich inner flesh.
+All types are rich in healthy fats and contain small amounts of carbohydrates and protein.

 Carbohydrates in Avocado